 America during the 1950s was booming.
-People had more leisure time than ever before and life was pretty darn good.
+People had more leisure time than ever before, and life was pretty darn good.

-1950s Menswear: Conformity
+1950s Men’s Outfit: Conformity

 This identical way of dressing was almost as if men had swapped one uniform for another.
-This perceived stodginess and sameness was perfectly captured in the 1955 book The Man in the Gray Flannel Suit, which was made into a movie (watch it on YouTube) the following year with Gregory Peck as the young World War Two veteran.
+This perceived stodginess and sameness was perfectly captured in the 1955 book The Man in the Gray Flannel Suit, which was made into a movie (watch it on YouTube) the following year with Gregory Peck as the young World War II veteran.

-The sack-style suit became the standard for American business wear, and was also adopted by those with an Ivy League persuasion.
+The sack-style suit became the standard for American business attire and was also adopted by those with an Ivy League persuasion.
 A loose cut, the sack suit usually consisted of a single-breasted three-buttoned jacket with natural shoulders (no padding) and no trouser pleats.

-1950s Leisurewear: Dad’s Day Off
+1950s Men’s Casual Outfits: Dad’s Day Off

-Loud and Proud: The Hawaiian Shirt
+Loud and Proud: The 50s Hawaiian Shirt

 In sharp contrast to dark business suits, 1950s men’s fashion was more colorful when men were away from work.

-Vintage Hawaiian shirts can be found relatively easily and there are many reproductions too if you’re looking for 1950s menswear clothing ideas.
+Vintage Hawaiian shirts can be found relatively easily, and there are many reproductions too if you’re looking for 1950s menswear clothing ideas.
 Find one you like and bask in its garishness!
 A Hawaiian shirt is perfectly paired with a pair of high-waisted pants and saddle shoes.
 The pants were often a variant on the dress pants worn for business, made of loose wool flannel.

-Home on the Range: Western Wear
+Home on the Range: Men’s 1950s Western Wear

 Influenced by the hugely popular westerns on television and at the movie theater, the cowboy style was a well-liked casual look adopted by men.
-It’s no wonder really as surely every man dreams of being a cowboy.
+It’s no wonder, really, as surely every man dreams of being a cowboy.

-If a tailored jacket wasn’t worn then it would be replaced with a cardigan sweater for a slightly more casual impression.
-As a sign that youth culture was beginning its ascendancy, young men adopted All Star basketball shoes on their feet and ties were removed in favor of an open neck collar (buttoned up without tie was also popular in 1950s men’s fashion).
-Athletic types would also be seen both on and off campus in letterman jackets, perfect if you like the casual sporty style.
+If a tailored jacket wasn’t worn, then it would be replaced with a cardigan sweater for a slightly more casual impression.
+As a sign that youth culture was beginning its ascendance, young men adopted All Star basketball shoes on their feet and ties were removed in favor of an open neck collar (buttoned up without tie was also popular in 1950s men’s fashion).
+Athletic types would also be seen both on and off campus in letterman jackets and cardigan sweaters, perfect if you like the casual sporty style.

 If you’re searching for 1950s menswear clothing ideas, going for a preppy Ivy League look is really simple to recreate.
-There are lots of 1950s style men’s clothing for sale today, including sweaters and pullover vests, letterman jackets, button-down shirts, loafer shoes and chunky glasses.
+There are lots of 1950s style men’s clothing for sale today, including sweaters and pullover vests, letterman jackets, button-down shirts, loafer shoes, and chunky glasses.

 Although it’s quite common today to see people at the store wearing pajamas, it would still be relatively surprising if somebody was seen buying groceries in their underwear.